 If you’re going to wear a mask in public, you should wash your hands before putting it on, Adams said, so that you get rid of germs like the coronavirus and they don’t wind up on your face.

 If you don’t have access to soap and water, use alcohol-based hand sanitizer as recommended by the World Health Organization.

 In addition, Adams advised against touching your face when you’re wearing a mask because you could touch a surface where the coronavirus is present and then transfer the virus to your face.

-“Remember, this is all about me protecting you and you protecting me,” Adams said at the April 3 briefing.
+“Remember, this is all about me protecting you and you protecting me,” Adams said.
 “This is about us coming together as communities.

 “If people voluntarily choose to wear a face covering, they’re wearing it to protect their neighbors from getting the coronavirus because they could have asymptomatic spread,” Adams said.

 Face masks now mandated in many cities, states

 Before the CDC issued new face mask guidelines, a number of health care professionals and government leaders around the U.S. were calling for the general public to cover their faces when they’re away from home.
 This included the mayors of Los Angeles and New York City.

 Due to the continuing spread of COVID-19, many states and cities have now mandated that everyone wear face masks when entering most public businesses.
 Consult with local authorities where you live to understand current regulations to help control spread of the coronavirus.
 When in doubt, wear a mask.

 Face masks are 'just another layer of protection'